lightstep/opentelemetry-examples/collector/haproxy/README.md

 ### HAProxy Configuration

 HAProxy exposes metrics via a Prometheus compatible endpoint that needs to be configured in `haproxy.cfg`.
 See the snippet below for an example, the key line is `http-request use-service prometheus-exporter if { path /metrics }`.
+For more information on the `http-request use-service` directive, see the documentation [here][haproxy-use-service-docs].
+For more information on HAProxy's Prometheus endpoint see [this blog post][haproxy-prom-blog].

 ```
 frontend stats